StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/How_add_new_Node_Types.md

 ```

 ### `PrepareVisitor`
-If your new NodeType need some preparation like the `environment recognition` just insert a overriding method with the new NodeType.
+If your new NodeType needs some preparation like the `environment recognition` just insert an overriding method with the new NodeType.
 Maybe you have to add new placeholders for some properties of the new NodeType.
 If you add new ones you have to adapt the python script `readCredentials.py` (see in chapter "scripts").
 To get more information about this visitor take a look [here](Transformation_Process.md).

 ### `NodeVisitor`
-This visitor are responsible to fill the cf-app (CloudFoundry application) when visiting a special node type.
+This visitor is responsible to fill the cf-app (CloudFoundry application) when visiting a special node type.
 You maybe have to call some methods of the current application to add some properties.
 If there are methods missing you have to add it in the `Application` (see next chapter).
-Insert a overriding method with the new NodeType.
+Insert an overriding method with the new NodeType.
 Afterwards you could implement the logic what to do when visiting the new type.
 If your new NodeType is a service in the CloudFoundry world you have to add a new `ServiceType` in the enum class [ServiceTypes](https://github.com/StuPro-TOSCAna/TOSCAna/blob/master/server/src/main/java/org/opentosca/toscana/plugins/cloudfoundry/application/ServiceTypes.java).
 Consider that the name of the type is responsible for matching a suitable service from the CloudFoundry provider.
 Following methods you maybe have to call or adapt:
 - `handleStandardLifecycle` contains the logic what to do with the life cycle operations (e.g. add paths to cf-app)